🎉 The Most Magical Eid Celebration: 26th - 31st May. One Week of Endless Fun, Shows & Entertainment. Book Now!

 Hide away half the toys and rotate weekly.

-So, what can we learn from Booboolaand?
+So, what can we learn ?

-Montessori isn’t just for classrooms or homes — Booboolaand shows how you can bring these values into public play too.
+Montessori isn’t just for classrooms or homes

 If you’re designing a Montessori room at home, borrow these ideas.